-For those that have wiring leading to a dummy insert (as pictured below) rather than an actual interior switch (Europe and Australia market?), a few readers have already discovered that purchasing and installing an interior switch (Mazda part number GJR9-66-630A) and plugging in the harness will not enable it’s function.
+For those that have wiring leading to a dummy insert (as pictured below) rather than an actual interior switch (Europe and Australia market?), a few readers have already discovered that purchasing and installing an interior switch (Mazda part number GJR9-66-630A) and plugging in the harness (only present in LHD cars) will not, by itself, enable it’s function.

-However, I’m happy to report that collincn has verified that Sergey’s inverse solution ⇒ piggybacking the added interior switch to the exterior switch (as illustrated above) will enable the interior switch to function, although only if you have the key on your person, as is required with the exterior switch, as reported in the same aforementioned thread.
+However, I’m happy to report that collincn has verified that Sergey’s solution works inversely ⇒ piggybacking the added interior switch to the exterior switch (as illustrated above) will enable the added interior switch to function, although only if the requirements allowing the exterior switch to function are met (i.e. with AKE, you’ll need the key on your person, as is required with the exterior switch).

 Keith (@jamiesk) has taken this procedure a little further, since his RHD (UK) Miata has a blank plate in place of the “boot” release switch, but located on the other side of the vehicle, where access to the BCM is much more difficult.
 Note that, unlike LHD, it is unclear if there will be a wiring harness to plug into the added switch, or not.
 You can read his write-up and see his additional photos here.

 I found the yellow wire from the external boot switch in the left-side door sill harness (RHD passenger side).
 There are several yellow wires, but the others are larger wires and twisted together.
 The yellow wire you need is the small one.
 I cut it and spliced in a small extension, soldering on the new cable.
 I took a cable around the back of the cockpit to the switch.

 The cable route was alongside the existing wiring to the rear, behind the passenger side soft carpet, over the transmission tunnel by pulling up the centre console, behind the drivers side seat carpet, follow the existing loom forwards and up behind the dash, through the “rear to front” cable connections white box and then onto the switch.